Non-separable Models with High-dimensional Data: Introduction

+To obtain uniformly valid results over values of the continuous treatment, we derive linear expansions of the rearrangement operator for a local process which is not tight, extending the existing results in \cite{CFG10}.

 We study the finite sample performance of our estimation procedure via Monte Carlo simulations and an empirical application.
 The simulations suggest that the proposed estimators perform reasonably well in finite samples.
 In the empirical exercise, we estimate the distributional effect of parental income on son's income and intergenerational elasticity using the 1979 National Longitudinal Survey of Youth (NLSY79).
 We control for a large dimension of demographic variables.
-The quartiles of son's potential income are in general upward slopping with respect to parental income, but the intergenerational elasticities are not statistically significant.
+The quantiles of son's potential income are in general upward slopping with respect to parental income, but for the subsample of blacks, the intergenerational elasticities are not statistically significant.

 The rest of this paper is organized as follows.
 Section \ref{sec:model} presents the model and the parameters of interest.
 Section \ref {sec:estimators} proposes an estimation method in the presence of high-dimensional covariates.
 Section \ref{sec:inf} demonstrates the validity of a bootstrap inference procedure.
 Section \ref{sec:sim} presents Monte Carlo simulations.
 Section \ref{sec:app} illustrates the proposed estimator using NLSY79.
 Section \ref{sec:concl} concludes.
 Proofs of the main theorems and Lemma \ref{lem:localRE} are reported in the appendix.
 Proofs of the rest of the lemmas are collected in an online supplement.